dcmox/moxyscript-stencil/README.md

 * Should be fully compatible with Mustache templates.
 If you know Mustache, you already know 90% of stencil-js.

+* Support for helpers with parameters.
+Great for conditional logic.

 * Built from scratch with no dependencies

 * We encourage contribution and suggestions to help improve the templating engine!